imearrtchcorez/imearrtchcorez/README.md

-- I'm EarrrtchCorez(also EarrtchCorez), a newbie GitHub's user and coder wanna try something new.🌈
+- I'm EarrrtchCorez(also EarrtchCorez), a newbie GitHub's user wanna try something new.🌈
 - I only follow people I know, like friends for example.🙃